splunk/observability-workshop/docs/apm/hotrod.md

 ![HOTROD loaded](../images/apm/hotrod-workload.png){: .zoom}

+Next, we want to validate that you are seeing the APM metrics in the UI.

+For this we need to know the name of your application environment.
+In this workshop all the environments use your hostname + "-SFX-WORKSHOP

+To find the hostname, check the prompt of you instance, please go to your instance (multipass or EC2) and run the following command.

+=== "Input"

+    ```bash
+    echo "Your µAPM environment is: $(hostname)-app-dev-workshop"
+    ```

+=== "Output"

+    ```text
+    Your µAPM environment is: ip-172-31-30-133-app-dev-workshop
+    ```
+---

-Next, validate that you are seeing the APM metrics in the UI by going to **Dashboards → µAPM → NGINX Service**.
-Please select your environment, select the front end service and set time to -15m
+ Now go to **Dashboards → µAPM → Service**.
+Please select your environment you found in the previous task then select the front end service and set time to -15m

 ![µAPM Dashboard](../images/apm/tmp.png){: .zoom}